 A certified life care planner can help you plan for the future by identifying the support services your child will need.
 This may include physical therapy, occupational therapy, speech therapy, medical care and equipment, tutoring and educational services, and living accommodations.

-At Schochor, Federico and Staton, we work with some of the best life care planners in the country to assist our clients.
+At Schochor and Staton, P.A., we work with some of the best life care planners in the country to assist our clients.

 My child was involved in a medical malpractice case.
 Her lawyers brought experts to trial that she had never met and had not been involved in her medical care.
 Who are these experts and why are they involved?

 Medical experts play a very important and critical role in the process of preparing a medical malpractice case.
 In order to prove a medical malpractice claim, victims are required, by law, to produce testimony from medical experts that the health care providers in question were negligent and that their negligence was a cause of the patient’s injury.
-Schochor, Federico and Staton utilizes experts from around the country when preparing cases.
+Schochor and Staton, P.A. utilizes experts from around the country when preparing cases.
 We seek the most qualified and credentialed professionals to review evidence and testify on behalf of our clients.

 What are different types of damages in a medical malpractice case?